 Now you need to search for SDK manager in the bins folder and open SDK manager.
 Once the SDK manager window is open, go to tools and then get into the bin folder and in the address bar type cmd and hit enter.
 Now in the command prompt type SDK manager “platform-tools” “platforms; Android-28 and then hit enter.
 So now you will be able to see Platform tools and Platform folders in now folder you created for the extracted files.

 Click on platform tools and copy the address bar text and then again go to an environment variable.
 Then go to the path, a new window will pop up, make a new path and enter the copied text there and then click on OK.

 To download Appium go to www.appium.io and click on the Download button.

 Under the latest version, click on the Appium-windows-1.12.1.exe file.
 Once the file is downloaded, open the appium.exe file.
 Click on the Start Server v1.12.1 button.

 Then in the server window click on the Start inspection session icon at the top right corner.

 Now you can get started with Appium automation testing.
 Do read our next blog to get more information about Appium mobile automation and how to inspect elements using Appium Desktop.

 Suyash is a content strategist at pCloudy.
 He is a frequent contributor to the world's leading mobile technology blogs and tech forums.
-In his spare time, you will find him reading Agatha Christie thriller, watching a documentary or exploring a new destination.
+In his spare time, you will find him reading detective novels, watching a documentary or exploring a new destination.